awsdocs/aws-codecommit-user-guide/doc_source/how-to-notify-lambda-cc.md

     Save the file\.

-   For example, if you want to create a trigger for a repository named *MyDemoRepo* that publishes all repository events to a Lambda function named *MyCodeCommitFunction* for two branches, *master* and *preprod*:
+   For example, if you want to create a trigger for a repository named *MyDemoRepo* that publishes all repository events to a Lambda function named *MyCodeCommitFunction* for two branches, *main* and *preprod*:

    ```
    {